Jadessu/Project-Quiz-Game/README.md

 *website will be included here*

-SYTYCC is an online education app that quizzes the user on their programming knowledge.
+SYTYCC is an online education game that quizzes the user on their programming knowledge.
 The topics featured in the game are as follow:

 - HTML
 - CSS